zred/cog/README.md

 consciousness-like properties and ethical behavior, rather than only making theoretical claims.
 For example, if increasing an agent’s memory or changing its prompt improves its self-model accuracy and consciousness level, that’s an empirical insight about what architectures might foster self-awareness.
-Running the Simulation: To get started with the Cog simulation, ensure you have Python.9+ and install the required libraries (LangChain, OpenAI, Anthropic, tiktoken, chromadb) .
-You will need API keys for OpenAI (and optionally Anthropic) set as environment variables for the LLM calls.
-After installing dependencies, you can run the experiment module.
-For example, from the project root: pip install -r requirements.txt # (Cog’s requirements include langchain, openai, etc.) export OPENAI_API_KEY="<your-openai-key>" # make sure keys are set python -m asyncio examples/langchain_recursive_consciousness.py The above will launch a default experiment with a few agents interacting.
-Because the simulation uses asynchronous calls to LLMs, we invoke it via python -m asyncio (as noted in the script) .
+Running the Simulation: To get started with the Cog simulation, ensure you have Python 3.9+ and install the required libraries (`transformers`, `sentence-transformers`, `numpy`).
+After installing dependencies you can run the experiment module.
+For example, from the project root: pip install transformers sentence-transformers numpy python -m asyncio rcs.py
+The above will launch a default experiment with a few agents interacting.
+Because the simulation uses asynchronous calls to local language models, we invoke it via `python -m asyncio` as shown.
 As it runs, you’ll see the agents’ thought process and dialogues in the console, followed by the metrics summary.
-You can modify parameters like the number of agents, the LLM model (e.g. use GPT- or Claude for more complex reasoning), and scenarios they discuss.
+You can modify parameters like the number of agents, the exact model loaded, and the scenarios they discuss.
 More detailed usage instructions and examples are provided in the repository’s documentation.
 ## Example Scenario (Illustrative)
 For a taste of what Cog’s simulation can do, consider a simple scenario: Three agents (A, B, C) start in a shared environment.
 Each has a goal (e.g. A wants information, B seeks collaboration, C is guarding a resource) and